-This project is a synthesis of qualitative research relating to active travel which aims to develop a new social science approach to population strategies for promoting active living.
+This project will synthesise qualitative research relating to active travel and develop a new social science approach to promoting active living.

 We aim to identify a transferable theory of practice change by exploring: